collinsullivanhub/Toucan-IDS/README.md

 - Populate the accept, deny, and traffic group lists (.txt files) with the layer 2 addresses of your choice
 - Run the sniffer

-- The first thing you want to do is fill the accept and deny lists with physical addresses, as toucan uses these to mark accetped and denied hosts, and as a basis to find new malicious hosts.
-If you are running a v4/v6 combined network like most, select the "IPv4" option when starting the program.

 # Rules to follow (generally)
 - Accepted hosts should be put in the accepted ARP, NS, and NA files